 It wasn’t until Bud Carson arrived in Pittsburgh that the famed “Steel Curtain” defense was born.
-The Steel Curtain – mainly it’s 1976 incarnation – is widely considered one of the best defenses of all time, if not the best of all time.
+The Steel Curtain – mainly its 1976 incarnation – is considered one of the best defenses of all time, if not the best of all time.
 Carson’s Steel Curtain fielded four Defensive Player of the Year Award winners in five seasons in Mel Blount, Jack Lambert and Joe Green (twice).
 Those were four of the first six Defensive Player of the Year Awards issued in the NFL.
-Additional to this is the fact that Carson would go on to reach four Super Bowls – three with the Steelers and once with the Rams – and would win three of them.
-During his tenure as a defensive coordinator or a head coach Carson fielded one first place defense based on points per game allowed and four first place defenses based on yards per game allowed.
-All in all Carson fielded 15 top five defenses based on points per game or yards per game.
-If all the above isn’t enough Carson is the only person to field two top ten defenses of all time; the 1976 Steelers and the 1991 Eagles.
+Additionally, Carson would go on to reach four Super Bowls – three with the Steelers and once with the Rams – and would win three of them.
+During his tenure as a defensive coordinator or a head coach, Carson fielded one first-place defense based on points per game and four first-place defenses based on yards per game allowed.
+All in all, Carson fielded 15 top-five defenses based on points per game or yards per game.
+If all the above isn’t enough, Carson is the only person to field two top-ten defenses of all time; the 1976 Steelers and the 1991 Eagles.

 If that weren’t enough, Belichick put his game plan to perfect utilization in Super Bowl XXV and was capable of stymieing the Buffalo Bills’ K-Gun attack to the point that the Hall of Fame selection committee felt that his game plan should be preserved in the Hall.
 A feat that has only been accomplished three times and only by two individuals.

-After taking the Head coaching job at New England he masterminded another Super Bowl upset in Super Bowl 36 slowing down the greatest show on turf.
+After taking the head coaching job at New England, he masterminded another Super Bowl upset in Super Bowl 36, slowing down the greatest show on turf.
 Then his defensive wizardry against Peyton Manning in the playoffs has been legendary.

-Landry invented the defense that over 85% of NFL defenses have used since it’s inception; the modern day 4-3 defense.
+Landry invented the defense that over 85% of NFL defenses have used since its inception; the modern-day 4-3 defense.
 Yes, that was Landry’s brainchild.
 But he also invented the “Flex Defense” as well.
-With these two innovations Landry was capable of fielding the infamous “Doomsday Defense” that helped lead the Cowboys to five Super Bowl appearances and two wins.
+With these two innovations, Landry was capable of fielding the infamous “Doomsday Defense” that helped lead the Cowboys to five Super Bowl appearances and two wins.